 The aspects of wellbeing at work can be grouped into five core areas:

 In the guide, you'll learn how to act on each.

 Chapter 3: Overcoming challenges to creating an effective employee wellbeing strategy

 Learn how to overcome the top four challenges to creating a successful strategy, including being reactive, not proactive, providing bolt-on solutions instead of a comprehensive strategy, making it all about productivity, and having cultural norms that don’t support wellbeing.

 Chapter 4: Three steps to planning your wellbeing strategy

 Our panel of practitioners shares how you can get executive buy-in and secure budget, establish your baseline, and develop goals.
-Hear from Stacey Nordwall, Senior People Operations Manager at Culture Amp, Clair Cameron and Sarah Zaccari from the Performance Reward team at Vicinity Centres, and more.
-Get the preliminary results from Culture Amp’s wellbeing data so far.
+Learn from Stacey Nordwall, Senior People Operations Manager at Culture Amp, Clair Cameron, and Sarah Zaccari from the Performance Reward team at Vicinity Centres, and more.
+You'll also get the preliminary results from Culture Amp’s wellbeing data.

 Chapter 5: Launching and measuring the success of your wellbeing strategy

-Successfully balance the launch and ongoing success of an employee wellbeing strategy with other initiatives.
+Successfully balance an employee wellbeing strategy's launch and ongoing success with other initiatives.
 Learn how to best inform employees about their new wellbeing offerings, keep up the momentum for your wellbeing strategy, and measure its success through survey results and other key milestones.